A Liquid-Fueled Reactor Network Model for Enhanced NOx Prediction in Gas Turbine Combustors: Results and Discussion

 \subsection{Computational Efficiency Analysis}

 A comparison of runtimes for the CFD model and the reactor networks is presented in Table~\ref{tab:computational_comparison}.
-The results show that the LFRN can be executed in $\mathcal{O}(1$–$10)$~s on a single Intel Ice Lake (Intel\textsuperscript{\textregistered} Xeon\textsuperscript{\textregistered} Platinum 8358) CPU core, whereas the CFD simulation requires approximately 12~h on 128 cores of the same processor architecture.
-Even when run on far fewer processors, the 7-cluster LFRN achieves speed-up factors exceeding 4,000$\times$ relative to the parallel CFD simulations.
-The most refined 9-cluster LFRN configuration completes in only 21.6~s, displaying a computational advantage that transforms combustor modeling from a resource-intensive activity to a practical design tool.
+The results show that the LFRN can be executed in $\mathcal{O}(10)$~s on a single Intel Ice Lake (Intel\textsuperscript{\textregistered} Xeon\textsuperscript{\textregistered} Platinum 8358) CPU core, whereas the CFD simulation requires approximately 10~h on 256 cores of the same processor architecture.
+Even when run on far fewer processors, the 7-cluster LFRN achieves a speed-up factor of about 2,300$\times$ relative to the parallel CFD simulations.
+The most refined 11-cluster LFRN configuration completes in only 35.8~s, displaying a computational advantage that transforms combustor modeling from a resource-intensive activity to a practical design tool.